sigbla/sigbla-app/docs/content/cells.md

 You can however use a cell as a reference within a table, allowing you to do `table[cell] = "new value"`, and because the cell contains a reference to its table, you can do `cell.table[cell] = "new value"` as well.

-There is a shorthand convenience function for this: `cell { "new value" }`.
+There is a shorthand convenience function for this: `cell("new value")`.
 This however doesn't change the original cell, as shown in this example:

 ``` kotlin